dvmhmdsd/job-board/README.md

 ## 📐 Architecture Overview

-Refer to the high level architecture diagram in `diagrams/high level arch.drawio`
+Refer to the high level architecture diagram in [High level architecture file](./diagrams/high level arch.drawio)

 > To view the diagram easily, make sure to install drawio extension in your editor.